namalkanti/namalkanti.github.io/content/articles/Workshop/Arch-Logo.md

 my next step should be to look at actual OpenSCAD tutorials to see if I'm missing something.
 If not I can try to find 3d printing services and send off my design.
 Perhaps my project is a little too simple...

+<a name="5/23/2020"></a>
+# 5/23/2020 - Tutorials

+Googling some tutorials gave me the basics.
+An openscad file is basically a collection of "actions" which create objects and operators which act on those actions.
+Compiling these together creates a model.
+You can also define variables and functions(functions are called modules) for more complex projects.
+Vectors and Loops also exist and have the expected functions.
+This kind of reminds me of verilog; where a somewhat simple, specialized language can be very expressive for its domain.
+It looks like I fumbled my way into the right approach.
+Now I feel a bit more confident that my file is correct; so next I'll look up 3D printing services.

+<a name="5/24/2020"></a>
+# 5/24/2020 - 3D Printing Services

+Some quick googling lead to a large list of 3D printing services.
+I'm not really sure how to pick them but [Shapeways](https://www.shapeways.com) seems like a good fit.
+It's not meant for industrial printing and they'll let me print a single object.
+They have a lot of materials but it looks like their versatile plastic is available in a blue for the arch linux logo.
+It's not terribly expensive ($12.00) but the shipping cost is almost the same as the model($9.00).
+They don't offer any cheaper version, so I'll have to deal with it.
+This feels too easy....
+But I'm not sure what else to do.
+They estimate it'll take a month until my print arrives so I guess I'll see how well I did when it gets here.